DynohXD/DevelopmentBlog_Dynoh/README.md

       ◦ Flexboxes
       ◦ Mobile Properties [@media screen and (min-width: ...)]

     ❧ Work Done for the week
       ◦ CA on Flexboxes
       ◦ CA on Containers
       ◦ CA on Mobile Responsiveness

 ### Week 4
-    *I learnt...
+    ❧ Brief on ASG 1
+      ◦ Create Website with Mobile responsiveness
+      ◦ Usage of Knowledge learnt up to this point

+    ❧ Learnt responsive flexbox
+      ◦ [display: flex]
+      ◦ [flex-wrap: wrap]
+      ◦ [flex-direction: column/row]

+     ❧ Work Done for the week
+      ◦ CA on Flexboxes
+      ◦ GitHub for ASG 1
+      ◦ Begin Creation of ASG 1 Website

 ### Week 5
     *I learnt...